 The convenience of being able to get from Tokyo Station to Akihabara in less than 15 minutes one way has resulted in a phenomenal population growth in recent years.

 The majority of Edogawa Ward sprang up during the post-World War II period of rapid economic boom.
-The Toei Shinjuku Line, Tozai Subway Line, Keiyo Line, and Sobu Line, in addition to the Sobu Line, were all built between the 1960s and the end of the twentieth century, transforming Tokyo’s outskirts, which had previously been nothing more than vast farmlands and villages, into new residential areas with wide roads and apartment buildings.
+The Toei Shinjuku Line, Tozai Subway Line, Keiyo Line, and Sobu Line were all built between the 1960s and the end of the twentieth century, transforming Tokyo’s outskirts, which had previously been nothing more than vast farmlands and villages, into new residential areas with wide roads and apartment buildings.

 The enormous apartment complexes around Nishi-Kasai Station, where many Indian families who relocated to the area after the 2000s currently live, are a symbolic image of this shift, transforming the neighborhood into Little India.